Homemade sourdough tortillas made with sourdough discard are more flavorful than store-bought tortillas and yet so easy to make.

 They take just a few minutes to stir together and a little rest time before they are ready to roll out and cook.

-These sourdough tortillas are perfect for soft tacos, burritos, enchiladas, quesadillas, and wraps.
+These sourdough tortillas are perfect for these Leftover Pulled Pork Tacos, burritos, enchiladas, quesadillas, and wraps.
 I’m always looking for ways to use my sourdough discard and these tortillas are a perfect solution.

 Jump to: